MerelCHT/html-lstm/README.md

 # html-lstm
-The aim of this project is to create a LSTM recurrent neural network that can learn to generate webpages consisting of HTML and CSS.
+The aim of this project is to create a LSTM recurrent neural network that can learn to generate webpages character by character consisting of HTML and CSS.
 The network is trained on a text file with HTML and CSS that has been taken from random urls.
 The pages to which the urls lead did not or hardly use any JavaScript.
 ..